All Products

 }

-Refer to the mobile Android SDK to download files using a signed URL.
-For more information, see Authorized Access.
+You can refer to the sample code for the Android SDK to download a file using a presigned URL.
+For more information, see Authorize access (Android SDK).